<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=577820730604200&amp;ev=PageView&amp;noscript=1">

 An effective sales presentation is a critical part of your sales process.
 The best sales presentations aren’t just slide decks filled with numbers and feature lists.
 The best sales presentations tell stories

-If you want to tell a story that helps the prospect see themselves and the results they could achieve with your product or service, you need to plan your presentation carefully.
+If you want to tell a story that helps the prospect see themselves and the results they could achieve with your product or service, you need to plan your sales presentations carefully.
 Forgetting a step or a detail can make your story fall flat or fail to offer the prospect value properly.

 It’s important to remember that your sales presentation shouldn’t be a one-size-fits-all solution.
 You should custom-tailor each presentation to the prospect in front of you, positioning them as the hero in the story and showing them how, with your help, they can achieve their goals.